aphanotus/borealis/README.md

 ### Morphometrics

+One of the goals of this package has become to provide a system to record data provenance in the objects produced through a GMM workflow, relying on the tools provided by the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).

 #### create.tps

 Reformats X and Y coordinate positions from a spreadsheet into the `tps` ("thin-plate spline") file format defined by [Rohlf (2015)](https://doi.org/10.4404/hystrix-26.1-11264).

+#### ggGMMplot

+This function is designed to make pretty plots from geometric morphometric ordinations using the output of `geomorph::gm.prcomp`.

+#### id.metadata.to.gdf

+Extracts metadata from the specimen IDs in an array of coordinate shape data, producing a `geomorph.data.frame` or regular `data.frame`.

 #### landmark.plot